JapanFinance/JapanFinance.github.io/docs/tax/income.md

 For many people, the most significant category of "Japan-source" income is category 12:

-&gt; Salaries, wages or other remuneration received for work carried out in Japan
+> Salaries, wages or other remuneration received for work carried out in Japan

 In practice, this means that any work done by a person who is *physically located in Japan at the time of doing the work* will be Japan-source income, regardless of where it is paid or the location of the entity making the payment.